AVSLab/basilisk/src/simulation/environment/dentonFluxModel/dentonFluxModel.rst

 User Guide
 ----------
-The ETcontrol module is created using:
+The Denton model averaged GEO space plasma properties module is created using:

 .. code-block:: python
     :linenos:

-    FluxModule = dentonFluxModel.DentonFluxModel()
+    fluxModule = dentonFluxModel.DentonFluxModel()
-    FluxModule.ModelTag = "dentonFluxModule"
+    fluxModule.ModelTag = "dentonFluxModule"
-    FluxModule.dataPath = bskPath + '/supportData/DentonGEO/'
+    fluxModule.dataPath = bskPath + '/supportData/DentonGEO/'
+    fluxModule.kpIndex = "2+"
+    fluxModule.numOutputEnergies = 30
-    scSim.AddModelToTask(dynTaskName, FluxModule)
+    scSim.AddModelToTask(dynTaskName, fluxModule)

-The Kp index (kpIndex) and number of output energies (numOutputEnergies) must be added to FluxModule as well, while the local time is computed within the module using the position vectors of the spacecraft, Sun and Earth.
+The :math:`K_p` index (``kpIndex``) and number of output energies (``numOutputEnergies``) must be added to FluxModule as well, while the local time is computed within the module using the position vectors of the spacecraft, Sun and Earth.

-Note that the `Kp index <https://www.spaceweatherlive.com/en/help/the-kp-index.html>`__ (global geomagnetic activity index) ranges from 0 to 9, with sub-indices '-','o' and '+' and therefore a total number of 28 indices (Kp index 0- and 9+ do not exist).
+Note that the `Kp index <https://www.spaceweatherlive.com/en/help/the-kp-index.html>`__ (global geomagnetic activity index) ranges from 0 to 9, with sub-indices '-','o' and '+' and therefore a total number of 28 indices (:math:`K_p` index 0- and 9+ do not exist).
 In this module, the Kp index is specified with a string of length 2, for example '5-'.